 The Extent of the Cat Tragedy

-“One-thousand, five-hundred, seventy-six dead.”
+“Over One-thousand dead.”
 If that were people, it would be a tragedy of historical proportions.
-But its “just cats”, so no one takes notice.
-In 2012, over 1,500 cats were euthanized in Walton County Georgia alone; a rural county of only 82,000 people.
+But because it is “just cats”, no one takes notice.
+In 2013, 1,161 cats were euthanized in the Walton County Shelter alone; a rural county of only 82,000 people.
 Imagine what is happening in the larger metro-Atlanta shelters!

 Each year, the “cat impound spike” begins in May and tapers off in November.
 Our small shelter can experience 300+ cats in one month during the peak.
 All summer long, within an hour of opening the doors in the morning, our adoption area is full and euthanasia room is loaded with cats in traps and cages.
 It is hard to fully explain the non-stop cat euthanasia all summer long.